Jeiwan/uniswapv3-book/content/docs/milestone_6/erc721-overview.md

 is tracked and stored in the contract.
 This means that only distinct tokens, identified by token IDs, can be transferred (or approved for transfer).

-Unique identity is what NFT tokens and Uniswap V3 liquidity positions have in common: each NFT token is identified by its unique ID and each liquidity position is identified by an ID (which is computed from position owner address and the price range).
-It's this similarity that will allow us to integrate the two concepts.
+What Uniswap V3 liquidity positions and NFTs have in common is this non-fungibility: NFTS and liquidity positions are not interchangeable and are identified by unique IDs.
+It's this similarity that will allow us to merge the two concepts.

 The biggest difference between ERC20 and ERC721 is the `tokenURI` function in the latter.
 NFT tokens, which are implemented as ERC721 smart contracts, have linked assets that are stored externally, not on blockchain.
 To link token IDs to